 - Meanwhile, add pasta to boiling salted water and cook until al dente.
 Strain and set aside.

-- In a large sauce pan, add 5 tbsp of salted butter and melt over medium heat.
+- In a large sauce pan, add 5 tablespoon of salted butter and melt over medium heat.
 Add garlic and a hefty pinch of salt and cook down for 2 minutes or until fragrant.
-Stir in heavy cream and add 1/2 tbsp salt and some fresh cracked pepper.
+Stir in heavy cream and add ½ tablespoon salt and some fresh cracked pepper.
 Let simmer then slowly add in 1.5 cups parmesan, little by little, until melted.

 - Add cooked pasta to the parmesan cream sauce then top with roasted veggies, basil, more salt and pepper.
 Tear up two balls of burrata and stir them in.
 Season to taste.

 - Turn your oven on broil.
 Divide the pasta mixture evenly between four small cast iron skillets then top with the remaining parmesan cheese and butter.
 Broil on high for 2-5 minutes or until the parmesan is melted and slightly golden.

 - Before serving, halve the remaining two balls of burrata and place each half on top of each cast iron skillet.
 Finish with a drizzle of olive oil, a sprinkle of salt, some fresh cracked pepper and a few basil leaves.
 Serve immediately.

 Want to save this baked burrata pasta recipe for later?
 Pin it below!